December 14, 2015

-Most creatives shift towards the introversion rather than the extroversion.
+Most creatives shift towards introversion rather than extroversion.
 Introverted creations are produced alone and are the result of a single idea by a single person.
 This sometimes isn’t always the case.
-There could be a collaborative creation taking place but usually that type of creation is a series of individual ideas combined.
+There could be a collaborative creation taking place but usually, that type of creation is a series of individual ideas combined.

 If you have an introverted supervisor you may find that you have a bit more freedom with your position.
 There’s less involvement which means you’re given more freedom to come up with ideas or resolutions on your own rather than being told the direction to take.
 This can be both good and bad.

 It can be good because, as a creative professional, creative freedom is what we all want.
 It’s bad because sometimes little communication means the overall problem and solution may get skewed in the creative process if everything isn’t clear.
 Consistent check-ins and reviews could help alleviate this, but then you lose your freedoms by doing so.

 Introverted leaders are generally less likely to take risks, but are more likely to produce results.

 Most of the people I know, myself included, rarely stop thinking.
 There’s always some piece of the puzzle left to solve and we often get caught up in the puzzle until we figure it out.